smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 ### OpCon IBM i Job Master Message Event Command Options

 The OpCon job master record format for IBM i jobs supports a tab where one or more messages may be registered that could occur during the job execution.
 Job-level message management takes priority over the LSAM's own global Message Management server, but both types of message management are handled by the same LSAM server job.
-Therefore, the same capabilities as are available to the LSAM's own global Message Management server are also available to the job-level message management definitions.
+Therefore, many of the capabilities as are available to the LSAM's own global Message Management server are also available to the job-level message management definitions.

-However, the OpCon job master record maintenance routine (as of the date of this publication) is not currently programmed to directly handle the registration of IBM commands or LSAM Dynamic Variables.
+However, the OpCon job master record maintenance routine is not currently programmed to directly handle the registration of IBM commands.
 Instead, special syntax and rules for the OpCon Event command $CONSOLE:DISPLAY have been defined.
 These special rules only work for the IBM i LSAM and they are not supported by any other LSAM.

 #### Using IBM Commands for Event Response

 OpCon job master maintenance only supports the prompting and updating of OpCon $-commands as Event commands that may be executed in response to messages generated by IBM i jobs.
 However, the following work-around has been developed for this restriction in the OpCon User Interface data entry rules, so that it is possible to register an IBM-format command that will be executed by the IBM i LSAM, instead of sending an Event command back to OpCon.

 ##### Work-around for specifying IBM i commands as Message Management Events:
 To register an IBM-format command in the OpCon job master record, select the OpCon Event command named $CONSOLE:DISPLAY.
-Then, when replacing the <**message**> parameter for this command, insert the reserved character string: 'QCMD:' followed by any IBM-format command that is desired.
+Then, when replacing the **message** parameter for this command, insert the reserved character string: 'QCMD:' followed by any IBM-format command that is desired.
 Following is an example of how the final Event command would look:

 :::info Example
 ```